 City Manager, Cornelius, Oregon

 Rob Drake has served as the City Manager of Cornelius since 2012.
 Prior to that, he served as the Mayor of Beaverton for 16 years, managing a staff of about 500.
-During that time, he served as president of the Oregon League of Cities.
+During that time, he served as president of the League of Oregon Cities.
 Prior to his public service, he spent 17 years in key sales and senior management positions with Oregon food and beverage wholesalers.
-He volunteers on a number of local boards or committees, including: Tualatin Hills Parks and Recreation District (Bond Oversight Committee), Beaverton School District (Audit Committee), and PSU/Portland Metropolitan Studies Institute.
-He has also worked as a strategic consultant to local jurisdictions, and served as interim city manager for two small Oregon cities.
+He volunteers on a number of local boards and committees, including: Beaverton School District (Audit Committee), and PSU/Portland Metropolitan Studies Institute.
+He has also served on committees such as the Tualatin Hills Parks and Recreation District Bond Oversight Committee.
+Rob has also worked as a strategic consultant to local jurisdictions, and served as interim city manager for two small Oregon cities.

 Executive Director, Community and Shelter Assistance Corp.
 (CASA of Oregon)

-Peter Hainley serves as the executive director at CASA of Oregon, where he has worked in a number of capacities for 23 years.
-He leads 22 employees in helping other nonprofits and public agencies meet the needs of low-income families throughout Oregon, particularly rural farmworker housing, and asset and leadership development.
+Peter Hainley serves as the executive director at CASA of Oregon, where he has worked in a number of capacities since 1992.
+He leads 28 employees in helping other nonprofits and public agencies meet the needs of low-income families throughout Oregon, particularly rural farmworker housing, and asset and leadership development.
 CASA is the country’s largest network provider of Individual Development Accounts.
 CASA also assists with conversion of manufactured home parks to cooperative ownership, and is a CDFI lender.
 Prior to his work at CASA, Peter served in the Peace Corps in the Dominican Republic.
-He holds a bachelor’s degree in Accounting from Portland State University.
+He holds a bachelor’s in Accounting from Portland State University.

-Dr. Ron Lehr as 24 years of public finance banking experience, and is a nationally recognized leader in the municipal arena specializing in housing finance.
+Dr. Ron Lehr recently retired after 25 years of public finance banking experience.
+He is a nationally recognized leader in the municipal arena specializing in housing finance.
 He has led over $1.5 billion in tax exempt bond issuance.
 He is the former CEO of the Alaska Housing Finance Commission and former Budget Director for that state.
-He earned his PhD in Economics from the University of Oregon, a Bachelor’s in Mathematics from University of Alaska/Fairbanks, and a Bachelor’s and Master’s in Economics from Washington State University.
+He earned his PhD in Economics from the University of Oregon, a bachelor’s in Mathematics from University of Alaska/Fairbanks, and bachelor’s and master’s in Economics from Washington State University.